mzaman/trails/README.md

 - `CaptureAttributionDataMiddleware`: Only routes using this middleware can be tracked
 - `TrackingFilter`: Used to determine whether or not a request should be logged
 - `TrackingLogger`: Doest the actual logging of requests to an Eloquent `Visit` model
-- `Fingerprinter`: Does the "linking" of requests using cookies or if configured falls back to using ip and the `User-agent` header
+- `Trailer`: Does the "linking" of requests using cookies or if configured falls back to using ip and the `User-agent` header
 - `TrackRegistrationAttributes`: Is used on the Eloquent model that we wish to track registration of (usually the `User` model)

 For a more technical explanation of the flow, please consult the section [Tracking process in details](#Tracking process in details) below.